The Celebrity Traitors

-The Celebrity Traitors is a spin-off of the British version of the reality television series The Traitors.
+The Celebrity Traitors (also known as The Celebrity Traitors UK) is a spin-off of the British version of the reality television series The Traitors.
 It was first broadcast on BBC One on 8 October 2025.
 Claudia Winkleman presented the series.

-Following the premise of the parent series, the show features a group of contestants participating in a social deduction game similar to Mafia or Werewolf, set in and around Ardross Castle in Scotland.
+Following the premise of the parent series, the show features a group of celebrity contestants participating in a social deduction game similar to Mafia or Werewolf, set in and around Ardross Castle in Scotland.
 A small group of contestants is chosen as the titular "Traitors," and must work together to eliminate the other contestants to win a grand prize.
 The remaining contestants are the "Faithful" and are tasked to discover and banish the Traitors by voting them out to win the grand prize.
-Unlike the main series, the celebrity players are playing on behalf of a charity of their choice.
+The grand prize is awarded to a charity of the winner's choice.

-A second series has been confirmed for broadcast in 2026.
+A second series has been confirmed for broadcast in late 2026.

 Format

 Following the format of the original version of the show, a group of celebrity contestants arrives at a castle in the Scottish Highlands where the members will remain for the duration of the game in order to win up to £100,000 for a charity of their choice.
 On the arrival day, host Claudia Winkleman picks a small number of contestants to be "Traitors".
 The rest are automatically called "Faithful".
 The television audience knows which players have been chosen as Traitors, but the Faithful do not know their number or identity.

 At the end of each day, all contestants meet at a Round Table to discuss who they think are Traitors.
 They then cast votes that are revealed one by one.
 The person with the most votes is immediately banished, and reveals their identity before leaving.
 (Note: In the event of a tie, the tied players make a final plea before the remaining players vote between them again – if a second tie occurs, one player is chosen for banishment randomly among the tied players.)
 On most nights, the Traitors meet in private and agree to "murder" one Faithful who will leave the game immediately.
 The remaining Faithful players only discover who has been murdered at breakfast the next morning.

 Each day, the group participates in missions to win money for the prize fund which can reach £100,000 by the end of the game.
 During the missions, contestants may also win a shield that awards that player immunity from being murdered that night, but not from being banished.
 In some cases, contestants have the right not to disclose whether they won the shield, or to inform only certain chosen players.